znbm/fifthtouralpha/README.md

 Finally, conditionals can be evaluated at compile time with the `static` qualifier.
 Conditionals are allowed at global scope, where they are implicitly static.
 ```
-static if 'A' !in env.extensions: useatomics = false
+static if 'F' !in env.extensions: usefloat = false
 ```

 ## Loops